3 Questions You Need To Ask Before Implementing a Data Lake

 Data lakes are often criticized as chaotic and impossible to effectively govern.
 Whichever approach you choose, make sure you have a good way to address these challenges.
 It is advisable to start small.
 To gain proficiency in this landscape, you must start with a smaller data lake instead of kicking off the enterprise-wide lake.
 You can also use the data lake as an archive storage and let your business users access the stored data like never before.

 You can use these top three considerations we have posted above as a general guideline for deciding whether your company or organization should be thinking seriously about building a data lake.
-If you want to know the difference between a data warehouse and a data lake, read this blog.
+Click here to know the difference between a data warehouse and a data lake.

 Talk to us and learn more about Azure Data Lake, Azure Data Warehouse, Machine Learning, Advanced Analytics, and other Business Intelligence tools.